 Your first thought when you think of collagen may be that protein ingredient in anti-aging creams that helps firm and plump the skin for more elasticity to keep it younger.
 On the other hand, I am referring to collagen peptides from animal protein that you add to food or a beverage for the internal benefits they offer for more beautiful, younger skin and bone health.

 In fact, you can go a step further to make that selection.
-For the best results, it helps to search for the powder form of collagen peptides in the purest formula that you can find.
+For the best results, it helps to search for them in the powder form.
+This is because in that state they are in the purest formula that you can find.
 This means look for one that says collagen protein isolate.
 On that label, the collagen could also appear as hydrolyzed collagen or collagen hydrolysate.
 If you notice a lot of other ingredients on the label, leave it because you don’t want one that is overstuffed with fillers, too many preservatives and other chemicals that you don’t need.

 When considering how to eat or drink dried connective tissue from the cells, fibers and gel-like substance from animals and fish in collagen peptides, your first inclination may be to stick with a flavored powder to hide the thought of that taste.
 However, the problem is that a lot of those flavored collagen powders contain some form of sugar to disguise it.
 Furthermore, you’ll also eat or drink extra calories as well.